My Loser Phase: Reflections on Video Game Retail from 1992-1997

 August 1993: MPC2

 MPC2 was a confusing concept for both gamers and retail employees.
 In 1993 games with a little MPC2 logo on the box started pouring out.
 "What the heck was MPC2?
 Is it a certification, an operating system, software, a new game system?"
 We were asked all these and never really had a good answer.
-MPC2 was in reality a set of hardware & software specifications published by Microsoft (see https://support.microsoft.com/default.aspx?scid=kb;en-us;106055) to try and create a standard definition for a "multimedia PC".
+MPC2 was in reality a set of hardware & software specifications published by Microsoft (see this archived support article) to try and create a standard definition for a "multimedia PC".
 Hardware and software manufacturers would then certify their products met this standard.
 It could loosely be considered a precursor to DirectX.

 King's Quest VI